 A study recently presented at the annual meeting of the American Academy of Dermatology suggests that patients actually experience LESS depression when being treated with Isotretinoin.
 The results of the study of 38,000 patients prescribed systemic treatment for acne suggested that patients treated with Isotretinoin were 20% less likely to experience depression than those who were not (under 4% compared to nearly 5% of those not treated with Isotretinoin).

-The study’s author, Dr. Bethanee Schlosser, an associate professor in the department of dermatology at the Northwestern University Feinberg School of Medicine in Chicago, states “Our retrospective, population-based study shows no increased risk of depression in patients taking Isotretinoin, compared to patients with acne but not taking Isotretinoin.”
+The study’s author, Dr. Bethanee Schlosser, an associate professor in the department of dermatology at the Northwestern University Feinberg School of Medicine in Chicago at the time of this writing, states “Our retrospective, population-based study shows no increased risk of depression in patients taking Isotretinoin, compared to patients with acne but not taking Isotretinoin.”
 Schlosser suggests that the study’s results highlight what doctors and researchers already knew - that severe acne has a greater impact on a patient’s mood and quality of life and that successfully treating the conditions likely lowers the risk of depression.

 Dr. Lani Doser, DNP, says, “If fear of depression is holding you back from acne treatment, then maybe it is time to reconsider.
 While this medication is a great option for cystic acne, it is not benign for pregnancy.
 We offer alternatives to Isotretinoin for those not wanting to temporarily block their fertility or have other concerns about Isotretinoin use.”

 "Depression is a serious issue that if left untreated rarely goes away.
 If you are dealing with depression know that it can be treated and there are resources available to help you get treatment. "